 Rosa sericea or the ‘Silky’ rose has shark’s fin-like thorns and white flowers with only four petals.
 The plant is native to China and a variety is ornamentally grown for its large, bright red thorns.

 Rosa setigera or ‘Climbing’ rose has pink flowers in tight clusters on a vine-like arching stem.
-Thorns are straight, mostly on the lower stems and leaves are ovate with pointed tips.
+Thorns on climbing roses are straight, mostly on the lower stems and leaves are ovate with pointed tips.

-Further divided into two groups, there are heirloom roses (Gallica, Alba, Damask, Centifolia, Moss, and Ayrshire) that bloom once each growing season, usually in early summer and then repeat bloomers (Bourbon, China, Portland, Hybrid, Noisette, and Tea) (7).
+When old garden roses are further divided into two groups, there are heirloom roses (Gallica Roses, Alba, Damask Rose, Centifolia, Moss, and Ayrshire) that bloom once each growing season, usually in early summer and then repeat bloomer roses (Bourbon Roses, China, Portland, Hybrid, Noisette, and Tea) (7).

 White Rose of York